 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

-Specialties include: Buffalo and Chicken Tenders w/fries, Red Hot Chicago and/or Chili Cheese foot long dog, Wisconsin Brat, Pikes Peak Nachos, and The Mighty Colorado Nacho Plate.
-Prices range from $5.50 to $8.25 depending on your choice.
+Common fare here include: Buffalo and Chicken Tenders w/fries, Red Hot Chicago and/or Chili Cheese foot long dog, Wisconsin Brat, foot long corn dog, Pikes Peak Nachos, and The Mighty Colorado Nacho Plate.
+Prices range from $4.50 to $9.00 depending on your choice.
 The Mighty Colorado Nacho Plate is a good choice for $7.
 This plate includes chili along with the other standard nacho toppings.

 All seats (except the luxury/club seats) are in the sun and other weather elements and there are no shaded or covered areas except for the cramped concourse behind home plate.
 Come prepared with clothing layers or sunscreen depending on when you visit.
 Both might be needed the same day.
 Recommendation: Check the weather before attending the game and always pack sunscreen and at least a long sleeve shirt.